Fatma3011/E-commerce-application-Next/README.md

    npm run dev
    ```

-The application should now be running on `localhost:3000` (or your specified port).
+The application should now be running on `localhost:3001` (because the mock server should be running on `localhost:3000`).

-## Contributing
-Contributions to enhance or improve the application are welcome.
-Please read through our contributing guidelines for more details on submitting pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE.md).